nba-emu/NanoBoyAdvance/docs/COMPILING.md

-NanoBoyAdvance can be compiled on Windows, Linux and macOS.
+NanoBoyAdvance can be compiled on Windows, Linux, and macOS.

 ### Prerequisites

-- Clang or G++ with C++17 support
+- Clang or GCC with C++17 support
-- CMake 3.2 or higher
+- CMake 3.11 or higher
 - OpenGL (usually provided by the operating system)
 - SDL2 library
 - GLEW library